THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Leadership coaches know the ability to follow is an essential leadership competency.
 Good followers possess a strong sense of identity.
 They know their strengths, weaknesses, and limitations.
 Their self-awareness allows them to surround themselves with people who complement their abilities.

-Effective leadership relies on the skills of others to achieve the desired outcome.
 It is the nature of leadership.
 The leader does not exist in isolation.
-The idea of a single person taking all the responsibility, blame, and rewards is a ludicrous one, incompatible with the concept of intelligent leadership.
+The idea of a single person taking all the responsibility, blame, and rewards is ludicrous and incompatible with the concept of intelligent leadership.

 Follower Skills that Translate Well to Leadership

-Leaders Must Model Followership
+Great Leaders Must Model Followership

-As I have made it clear in my leadership coaching books and blog posts, leading by example is one of the central tenets of intelligent leadership.
-As a business coaching professional, it is my goal and duty to make leaders understand the importance of modeling desired behaviors.
+As I have made clear in my leadership coaching books and blog posts, leading by example is one of the central tenets of intelligent leadership.

 Leading by example is a hallmark of intelligent leadership.